Norfolk County being surveyed about transportation

-Norfolk County residents, employees, business owners and commuters are being asked to give input on transportation as the pandemic wanes.
+Norfolk County residents, employees, business owners and commuters are being asked to give input on transportation as the pandemic begins to wane.

 A survey is being conducted by the Metropolitan Area Planning Council, the regional planning agency for the towns, Neponset Valley Transportation Management Association and Suburban Mobility Working Group.